Montgomery County ALS Hearing Guide

 What It Is

-• Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to prove its case by a preponderance of the evidence (more likely than not), rather than beyond a reasonable doubt.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The BMV only needs to show by a preponderance of the evidence (more likely than not) that the suspension is justified.

 How to Prepare

-Preparing for your ALR hearing is critical to maximizing your chances of retaining your driving privileges.
+Preparing for an ALR hearing is crucial to maximizing your chances of getting your license back or obtaining driving privileges.

 • Whether the officer had probable cause to arrest you for DUI.